 This Archaeology Month, we invite you to take part in our public archaeological digs.
-Help us recover artifacts at Leamy Lake Park and learn more about the pre-contact (i.e., before the arrival of Europeans) history of the region.
+Help us recover artifacts at Leamy Lake Park and learn more about the pre-contact (before the arrival of Europeans) history of the region.

-Our archaeologist Ian Badgley will supervise the site in partnership with the Anishinabe Odjibikan Andwanikesiwag, the archaeological field school of the Kitigan Zibi Anishinabeg and the Algonquins of Pikwakanagan First Nation.
+NCC archeologists Ian Badgley and Monica Maika will supervise the digs in partnership with Anishinàbe Odjìbikan, the archaeological field school of the Kitigan Zibi Anishinabeg First nation and Algonquins of Pikwàkanagàn First Nation.

-Leamy Lake Park contains the largest pre-contact archaeological site complex in the region.
-Most of the sites were occupied between 1,000 and 2,000 years ago.
+Leamy Lake Park contains the largest complex of pre-contact archaeological sites currently known in the Ottawa River drainage basin.
+Used continuously for more than 6,000 years by Indigenous groups, the main occupation dates to 1,000 to 2,000 years ago.
 The artifact collections recovered from these sites provide important information about Anishinabe Algonquin history in the National Capital Region.

 Free (admission and activity)

-*Please plan a 15 to 20 minute walk to the Leamy Lake Park dig site.
+Parking is also available at Leamy Lake Beach.
+Please plan a 20-to-30-minute walk to the Leamy Lake Park dig site.

-There are bus stops near the Voyageurs Pathway, which leads to the dig site.
-Use the STO’s travel planner to plan your visit.
+There are bus stops near the Voyageurs Pathway that lead to the dig site.
+Use the STO’s travel planner to plan your route.

-This activity is geared toward adults and children aged 10 and up.
-We will also offer a simulated archaeological dig for families with young children.
+While most of the digs are geared toward adults and children aged 10 and up, we also offer a simulated archaeological dig for families with children under 10 years old.

-We recommend that you bring water and insect repellent, and wear a hat, long pants, gloves and closed-toe shoes with good treads, as a section of the trail to the dig site passes over rough terrain.
+We recommend that you bring water and insect repellent, and wear a hat, long pants, gloves and closed-toe shoes with good treads, as a section of the trail to the dig site includes rough terrain.